 The following information is intended to help you with your decision-making process; we are also happy to answer additional questions at any time.
 If you have problems with the online application process or wish to check on your file, please contact EPE’s administrative assistant at (859) 257-2626.
-If you have further questions about our programs or funding support, please email the Director of Graduate Studies, Dr. Jeffery Bieber, at email@example.com.
+If you have further questions about our programs or funding support, please email the Director of Graduate Studies, Dr. Jane Jensen, at email@example.com.

 STEP ONE: Choose a Degree Program